FanzhouKong/spectral_denoising/README.md

 ### Usage of Classic spectral denoising (electronic denoising and chemical denoising)
 The demo data used here can be found under sample_data directory.
+**Note: Even all functions have a default 'smiles' information column, the function would also accept formula as input. if needed, just replace the column name of 'smiles' to your column name for the formulas.

 #### Simple usage on single spectra
 **Note: if you try to use the batch mode in script and compile it in terminal, please wrap the code in main() function since they are implemented in parallal with multiprocessing and directly calling it will cause issues.**
 ```python